cryptape/teth/README.md

-  migrate     Deploy contract on private chain (short-cut alias: "m") server      Start geth server (short-cut alias: "s") console     Start geth attach (short-cut alias: "c") geth_test   Run your javascript tests on geth (short-cut alias: "gt")
+  migrate     Deploy contract on private chain (short-cut alias: "m") server      Start geth server (short-cut alias: "s") console     Start geth attach (short-cut alias: "c") gtest       Run your javascript tests on geth (short-cut alias: "gt")

 All commands can be run with -h (or --help) for more information.